 BigPicture’s Resource manager feature provides a holistic overview of an individual resource assigned to a project.
-It will let you quickly look up current workload plan which, if you have security permission, you will be able to modify or create a new one.
+It will let you quickly look up the current workload plan which, if you have security permissions, you will be able to modify or create a new one.
 You can also add multiple workload plans to a single person to cater to their irregular or part-time employment.

 Moreover, you can refer to the timeline in the Resources module and compare it against the capacity.
 If the given resource has a capacity below the maximum for a given period (green or orange), it means they are available for more work.